Updated April 14, 2023

 iii.
 Reverse IP Mapping: This method is used to find a number of websites hosted on the same server where your software/function is hosted

 iv.
-TraceRoute: It gives useful information such as the number of servers between your computers and remote computers.
+TraceRoute: It gives useful information, such as the number of servers between your and remote computers.
 This is useful for investigation as well as different types of attacks.
-You can see the route between your system and attacker system using NeoTrace, which gives MAP view or NodeView of all nodes between attacker and victim.
+You can see the route between your system and the attacker system using NeoTrace, which gives MAP view or NodeView of all nodes between attacker and victim.

 v.
-Email Spider: These are automated ethical hacking programs that capture email ids using spiders and store them in the database.
-Spammers (people who send junk email to a large number of people) are using email spiders to collect a thousand emails for spamming purposes.
+Email Spider: These automated ethical hacking programs capture email ids using spiders and store them in the database.
+Spammers (people who send junk emails to a large number of people) are using email spiders to collect a thousand emails for spamming purposes.

-Scanning is the process of finding out any open or closed ports, any loopholes in the remote system, servers and networks.
+Scanning is discovering any open or closed ports, and any loopholes in the remote system, servers, and networks.
 It helps in getting details of the victim, such as IP addresses,